 Dose Limit Frequency Limit Max 24 hr Dose One Time Dose

-Hydromorphone IV 1 mg Озн 8 mg 2 mg
+Hydromorphone IV 1 mg ОзН 8 mg 2 mg

-Morphine IV 10 mg Q6H 60 mg 10 mg
+Morphine IV 10 mg Q6H 6o mg 10 mg

 Meperidine IV 75 mg Q4H 450 mg 150.mg

-i.
-Required e ii.
-Ventilated Patients

-ii.
-Ventilated All other reques I. require a pha ii.
-IV narcotic or it armacy order entry, a p are reviewed in the m d education prior to ap hittee

-- Only one scheduled narcotic order allowed - IV Narcotic De-escalation - When IV and PO PRN narcotics are available AND - Patient has not received dose of IV in 36 hours AND - Patient is not end of life care - Then the IV narcotic will be discontinued as a guideline order
+- Exceptions - Required entry order "Opiate High Dose Approved End Life Care" - ii.
+Ventilated Patients - All other request - i. require a pharmacy order entry, a phone call with the physician, and required education prior to approval. - IV narcotic orders over the dose cap are reviewed in the medical executive committee - Only one scheduled narcotic order allowed - 2.
+IV narcotic orders over dose cap are reviewed committee - Only one scheduled narcotic order allowed - IV Narcotic De-escalation - When IV and PO PRN narcotics are available AND - Patient has not received dose of IV in 36 hours AND - Patient is not end of life care - Then the IV narcotic will be discontinued as a guideline order